maldoinc/wireup/docs/pages/index.md

             self.client = client

     @service
-    async def http_client_factory() -> AsyncIterator[Weatherclient]:
+    async def weather_client_factory() -> AsyncIterator[WeatherClient]:
         async with aiohttp.ClientSession() as sess:
             yield WeatherClient(client=sess)
     ```

-### 🔄 Managed Service Lifetimes

-Declare dependencies as singletons, scoped, or transient to control whether to inject a fresh copy or reuse existing instances.

-### 🛡️ Safe
+### 🛡️ Improved Safety

-Wireup will warn you at the earliest possible stage about misconfigurations to avoid runtime surprises.
+Wireup is mypy strict compliant and will not introduce type errors in your code.
+It will also warn you at the earliest possible stage about configuration errors to avoid surprises.

 === "Container Creation"

-    Container will raise at creation time about missing dependencies or other errors.
+    The container will raise errors at creation time about missing dependencies or other issues.

     ```python
     @service